Fidelity National Financial Inc (FNF) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price suggested by analysts for FNF is $49.20, which is $5.43 above the current market price.
-The public float for FNF is 257.64M, and currently, shorts hold a 2.72% of that float.
-The average trading volume for FNF on November 15, 2023 was 2.35M shares.
+The average price point forecasted by analysts for Fidelity National Financial Inc (FNF) is $49.20, which is $4.41 above the current market price.
+The public float for FNF is 257.32M, and currently, short sellers hold a 2.72% ratio of that floaft.
+The average trading volume of FNF on November 22, 2023 was 2.41M shares.

 FNF’s Market Performance

-The stock of Fidelity National Financial Inc (FNF) has seen a 4.29% increase in the past week, with a 9.18% rise in the past month, and a 6.68% gain in the past quarter.
-The volatility ratio for the week is 2.25%, and the volatility levels for the past 30 days are at 2.40% for FNF.
-The simple moving average for the last 20 days is 8.47% for FNF stock, with a simple moving average of 14.78% for the last 200 days.
+The stock of Fidelity National Financial Inc (FNF) has seen a 2.33% increase in the past week, with a 19.09% rise in the past month, and a 12.09% gain in the past quarter.
+The volatility ratio for the week is 1.79%, and the volatility levels for the past 30 days are at 2.24% for FNF.
+The simple moving average for the last 20 days is 7.05% for FNF’s stock, with a simple moving average of 17.41% for the last 200 days.

 Analysts’ Opinion of FNF

-Many brokerage firms have already submitted their reports for FNF stocks, with Keefe Bruyette repeating the rating for FNF by listing it as a “Mkt Perform.”
-The predicted price for FNF in the upcoming period, according to Keefe Bruyette is $43 based on the research report published on October 02, 2023 of the current year 2023.
+Many brokerage firms have already submitted their reports for FNF stocks, with Barclays repeating the rating for FNF by listing it as a “Equal Weight.”
+The predicted price for FNF in the upcoming period, according to Barclays is $44 based on the research report published on November 15, 2023 of the current year 2023.

 Insider Trading